 Mat: I’ll take that.
 Spanning Backup is priced per user, per year, and that does include unlimited storage, unlimited data versions.
 The list price is $48 per user, per year, or $4 per user a month.
 We do offer discounts for EDU and non-profits and, of course, volume and multi-year discounts also.

 Bob: Okay, great.
 Last one is, “How many customers do you have?”

 Mat: We’re approaching 9,000 or so worldwide.
-Spanning has been protecting SaaS data since 2011, across our product suite of G Suite, Salesforce and Microsoft Office 365.
+Spanning has been protecting SaaS data since 2011, across our product suite of Google Workspace, Salesforce and Microsoft Office 365.
 We’ve got customers all over the world.

 Bob: Well, thank you very much and that is all the time that we have today.
 On behalf of the audience, I want to thank Mat and Andy, and Spanning for sponsoring this session.
 Please review your email confirmation for the link to the next conference presentation and you may now disconnect.
 Thank you very much.